steveklewis/cog-funcs/prelude/not_feel_lost.md

 A few years later I began to really study the intricacies of personality traits and personality types, and I discovered that strengths are abstractions, and you have to do the work to fill in the blanks.
 By themselves, without some serious self-analysis, you won't be able to connect your strengths to a new mission.

 Part of the reason strengths are abstract to us is because we use our strengths without thinking about them.
 Our strengths are like axioms.
 They are the assumptions you bring to your career.
 Without them you wouldn't have even gotten into your career.
-But there is a strength or multiple strengths that you have that you aren't leveraging.
+But there is a strength or multiple strengths that you have that you aren't fully leveraging, where you can find new applications of the strengths you already have.
 There is immense potential in those strengths if you can make the time to identify them.
 It's the part of you that if you really pressed the pedal to the medal, your strengths could take you further and faster than you have been going.

 ## Weaknesses Are Concrete